sam198000/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 #### For big enterprises:
-- IAM Federation: Integrate their own repository of users with IAM using SAML standard
+- IAM Federation: Integrate their own repository of users with IAM using SAML(Security Assertion Markup Language) standard

 ### Policies
 IAM policies define permissions for an action regardless of the method that you use to perform the operation.